collincollins/visualize-dynamical-heterogeneity/README.md

 ## Goal

-This project provides an interactive, web-based tool for visualizing **Dynamical Heterogeneity**, a phenomenon prominent in systems like supercooled liquids approaching the glass transition.
-It serves as a visual aid for observing how system parameters influence the emergence and structure of spatially distinct slow and fast regions, rather than being a quantitatively precise scientific simulation.
+This project provides an interactive, web-based tool for visualizing **Dynamical Heterogeneity**, a phenomenon in supercooled liquids approaching the glass transition where slow and fast particles cluster into spatial regions.
+It serves as a visual aid for observing how system parameters influence the emergence and structure of spatially distinct slow and fast regions, rather than being a scientific simulation.

 ## Key Features